QuantMathLab/PairsTrading/README.md

-Description of files sent with the project.
+Description of files in the project.
-PDF files
+PDF file
 1)	TS Rahul Yadav REPORT.pdf
 Project report in PDF format